 And then shortly after the turn of the century I took a three week holiday in Namibia.
 It was fantastic.
 I had an amazing time and had some more extraordinary adventures.
 And then I came home to my lovely, but empty, house and realised I was the only one who had been on this amazing adventure; I had no one to share those great memories with.
 The realisation had been growing in me for a while: I was lonely.
 I needed a mate, a partner, and I realised I wanted children too.

 It took a while but eventually I met Lynsay and it all came right; she is a fun loving, intelligent and beautiful lady, accomplished, informed and fun to be with.
 We fitted.
 It was the right time and the right place and we were the right people for each other.
 Our togetherness was greater than the sum of our parts, and it still is.
 My dad summed it up best when, after meeting her for the first time, he said "She's great.
 We feel like we've known her all our lives..."
-So we got married and went to New Zealand for our honeymoon.
+So we got married in 2004 and went to New Zealand for our honeymoon.
 Which was brilliant!
 Nine months after that along came Edward and twenty-two months after that Annabelle arrived.

 Two years after that Annabelle became very ill.
 It was a terrible time but she got better and remains well.
 And then along came Lawrence.
 We were five.
 Lynsay and I were outnumbered.